Dipakce/Dipakce/README.md

 - 👋 Hi, I’m Dipak Singh.
-- 👀 I’m interested in On-Device Machine Learning and Deep Learning technologies
+- 👀 I’m interested in
-- 🌱 I’m currently learning BERT.
+- 🌱 I’m currently learning .
-- 💞️ I’m looking to collaborate on Enabling Video Analytics on Smarphone using MobileNetV2 On-Device DL libraries
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me - E-Mail me @ - singh.dipakce99@gmail.com
+- 📫 How to reach me - E-Mail me @ - singh.dipakce99@gmail.com/dipaksingh.work@gmail.com

 <!---
 Dipakce/Dipakce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.